farag2/Sophia-Script-for-Windows/README.md

 ## How to download

+### From release page

+[Download](https://github.com/farag2/Sophia-Script-for-Windows/releases/latest) depending to your Windows and PowerShell versions.

 ### Download via PowerShell

-The command will download and expand the latest Sophia Script archive (`without running`) according which Windows and PowerShell versions it is run on.
-If you run it on, e.g., Windows 11 via PowerShell 5.1, it will download Sophia Script for `Windows 11 PowerShell 5.1`.
+Download and expand to Downloads folder the latest `Sophia Script for Windows` version depending to your Windows and PowerShell versions you use.

 ```powershell
 iwr script.sophia.team -useb | iex
 ```

-The command will download and expand the latest Sophia Script archive (`without running`) from the `last commit available` according which Windows and PowerShell versions it is run on.
+Download and expand to Downloads folder the latest `Sophia Script for Windows` version from the last [commit](https://github.com/farag2/Sophia-Script-for-Windows/commits/master/) depending to your Windows and PowerShell versions you use.

 ```powershell
 iwr sl.sophia.team -useb | iex